sttp/Specification/Output/README.md

 STTP puts publishers in full control of access to data.
 A publisher can choose not to allow connections and/or expose any data to a subscriber that is not strongly identified.
 Publishers can choose to restrict data access at an individual data point level, a group level or at an identified subscriber level.

 Selection of available points for an identified subscriber or a group can be controlled by an expression.
 Expression based access control means that the even as the data sources available to a publisher change, the expressions will still apply and need not be updated.
-For example, metadata will need to contain information about the primitive data type for a given data point - an expression based on this data type my look like the following:
+For example, metadata will need to contain information about the primitive data type for a given data point - an expression based on this data type may look like the following:
 ```
 ALLOW WHERE DataType='BOOL'
 ```